 - Dun & Bradstreet Corp.

 - Equifax Inc.

 - FactSet Research Systems Inc.

 - Fair Isaac Corporation

+- Gartner, Inc.

 - IHS Inc.

-- Intercontinental Exchange Inc.

 - Moody's Corp.

 - Morningstar, Inc.

 - SEI Investments Company

+- SS&C Technologies Holdings, Inc.

 - Verisk Analytics, Inc.

 The compensation analysis prepared using this peer group considered base salary, total cash compensation and total direct compensation, which includes annual cash incentives and equity-based compensation.
 The analysis served as a reference for pay levels and practices, without benchmarking to a specified target.
-Based on this analysis, the Committee believes that, in aggregate, the total reward levels in respect of services for fiscal 2013 for our named executive officers are both appropriate and competitive.
+Based on this analysis, the Committee concluded that, in aggregate, the Total Reward levels in respect of services and performance for fiscal 2014 for our named executive officers are both appropriate and competitive.

-Fiscal 2013 NEO Compensation Decisions
+Fiscal 2014 NEO Compensation Decisions

-In determining the variable component of the fiscal 2013 total reward (cash and equity bonuses) for the named executive officers, the Committee took into account the performance of the Company, as highlighted in the "Executive Summary" above, the significance of each NEO's role, and the performance of each individual as described below.
+In determining the variable component of the fiscal 2014 Total Reward (cash and equity bonuses) for the named executive officers, the Committee took into account the performance of the Company, as highlighted in the "Executive Summary" above, the significance of each NEO's role, the performance of each individual as described below and peer group analyses (used as a reference without benchmarking to a specified target).

-Henry A. Fernandez, Chief Executive Officer and President.
+Henry A. Fernandez, Chief Executive Officer and President

 The Committee made its compensation decisions for Mr. Fernandez following the CEO pay determination process and using the pay components previously described.
-In the fall of 2013, the Committee approved an incentive compensation target of \$4,875,000 based on its review of peer company CEO pay levels in connection with the "guided variable compensation determination" process.
-With regard to the incentive compensation awarded to Mr. Fernandez for 2013, the Committee recognized the following accomplishments against his objectives:
+During fiscal 2014, the Committee approved a variable compensation target (annual cash bonus plus annual equity bonus) of \$5 million based on its review of peer company CEO pay levels in connection with the "guided variable compensation determination" process.
+With regard to the incentive compensation awarded to Mr. Fernandez for fiscal 2014, which was slightly higher than his variable compensation target, the Committee recognized the following accomplishments against his objectives: